colons/instant-coverage/README.rst

     minutes.

 Portable
-    Automatically tested_ against Django versions 1.4 to 3.0.
+    Automatically tested_ against Django versions 1.5 to 3.2.
 I'm also actively using it on many projects running Django versions in that range.
+There are no automatic tests on Python 2 any more, but I'll still fix issues on 2.7 if you raise them and it's not too much of a stretch.

 .. _tested: https://travis-ci.com/github/colons/instant-coverage